Reading Machines for the Visually Impaired

 One of our reading machine users, who is totally blind, demonstrates how she uses her reading machine.

 The Plymouth Lions started the Reading Machine project back in the 1990’s with a very basic, black & white machine.
 In 2001 we began to add 1-2 machines per year at an average cost of $2,000 each.
-Today, our club has 30 machines of various types.
+Today, our club has over 50 machines of various types.

 We loan our machines out to people in the community who primarily have some level of macular degeneration.
 There is NO COST to the user.
 The Plymouth Lions provide delivery, training, and maintenance of the equipment.
 When the user is done with the equipment, we take the machine back and look for its next home.